mohitrajain/wire-docs/src/how-to/administrate/kubernetes/upgrade-cluster/README.md

 If you upgrade to new versions of kubernetes while wire-server is deployed, you may find that after that version update, deploying a new version of wire-server or nginx-ingress-services (or another helm chart we provide) using `helm update` or `helmfile apply/sync` gives an error like this:

-> Error: UPGRADE FAILED: current release manifest contains removed kubernetes api(s) for this kubernetes version and it is therefore unable to build the kubernetes objects for performing the diff. error from kubernetes: unable to recognize "": no matches for kind "Ingress" in version "extensions/v1beta1"
+> Error: UPGRADE FAILED: current release manifest contains removed kubernetes api(s) for this kubernetes version and it is therefore unable to build the kubernetes objects for performing the diff. error from kubernetes: unable to recognize “”: no matches for kind “Ingress” in version “extensions/v1beta1”

-What's happening here is that some [deprecated](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)  kubernetes API versions may potentially have been removed.
-While we strive to keep maximum compatibility of kubernetes versions in our helm charts, that's not sufficient when doing k8s upgrades while wire-server helm charts are in use: you need to tell a helm release about the difference in API version.
+What’s happening here is that some [deprecated](https://kubernetes.io/docs/reference/using-api/deprecation-guide/)  kubernetes API versions may potentially have been removed.
+While we strive to keep maximum compatibility of kubernetes versions in our helm charts, that’s not sufficient when doing k8s upgrades while wire-server helm charts are in use: you need to tell a helm release about the difference in API version.

 In which case you can use the [helm mapkubeapis plugin](https://github.com/helm/helm-mapkubeapis) to upgrade an existing release with the following command: